Ralph-Lee/blog/markdownpad-2-markdown-editing-in-windows.md

     ![](img/markdownpad-find-replace-suggestion.png)

+* **Imgur Accounts**
+I'd like image uploads to be under my own Imgur Pro account.
+This would ensure that the images won't be garbage-collected by Imgur after their 6 month period of inactivity.
+I can manage files under my account, etc.

 * **Markdown Syntax Help**
 I was expecting a link to a [Markdown syntax cheat sheet](https://gist.github.com/howar31/5963000) or something in the Help menu.